DEFRA/defra-ai-sdlc/workflow/workflow-development-and-testing.md

 ### 7. Refactoring

 - Similar to “red-green-refactor” approach in traditional software engineering, refactor your code after adding tests.
 This ensures that your feature is implemented consistently, there is code reuse, but the behaviour is not changed.
+- General "please refactor the codebase" prompts do not work well.
+We have much more success when we instruct the model on specific things we want it to refactor.
+Visit the [Prompt Library](../prompt-library/README.md) for examples of well-formed refactoring workflow prompts.

 ### 8. Code Review